Matcha harvesting explained

 The three matcha harvests in Japan

-In Japan, the Matcha harvest begins with the so-called first picking (Ichibancha) in April or May.
-These leaves grow after the winter dormancy and are considered particularly tender, sweet, and rich in umami.
-They have a bright green color and deliver the highest quality, which is why almost all premium and ceremonial grade Matcha comes exclusively from this first harvest is manufactured.
+In Japan, the matcha harvest begins with the so-called first plucking (Ichibancha) in April or May.
+These leaves grow after their winter dormancy and are considered particularly tender, sweet, and rich in umami.
+They have a vibrant green color and offer the highest quality, which is why almost all premium and ceremonial-grade matcha is made exclusively from this first harvest.

-After this picking, the tea plant sprouts again.
-The fresh leaves that grow in June and July form the second harvest (Nibancha) .
-These leaves are already somewhat stronger in taste, contain fewer amino acids and taste more bitter.
-They are therefore mostly used for everyday matcha or culinary grade.
+After this harvest, the tea plant sprouts again.
+The fresh leaves that grow in June and July constitute the second harvest (Nibancha) .
+These leaves are already somewhat stronger in flavor, contain fewer amino acids, and taste more bitter.
+They are therefore mostly used for Culinary Grade Matcha.

-In some tea gardens a third harvest (Sanbancha) takes place in August or September.
-At this point the leaves are harder and coarser, the taste much more bitter and less aromatic.
-Therefore, they are rarely used for high-quality matcha. but rather for simple green tea or industrial purposes.
+In some tea gardens, a third harvest (Sanbancha) takes place in August or September.
+At this time, the leaves are tougher and coarser, the taste significantly more bitter and less aromatic.
+They are therefore rarely used for high-quality matcha, but rather for simple green tea or industrial purposes.

-For this reason, the best Matcha qualities come almost exclusively from the first picking of the year , while the later harvests are mainly for cheaper qualities or other types of tea.
-Both our Matcha & Greens Kagoshima Matcha and our Aichi Matcha are obtained exclusively from the leaves of the first harvest.
+For this reason, the best matcha qualities come almost exclusively from the first harvest of the year , while later harvests are primarily intended for more affordable qualities or other tea varieties.
+Both our Matcha & Greens Kagoshima Matcha and our Aichi Matcha are made exclusively from the leaves of the first harvest.